Bitcoin’s Revolutionary Impact

 Discover how moving your crypto offshore gives you privacy, asset protection, and can even offer tax benefits.

-Another effort to reign in cryptocurrencies came in November 2021, when President Biden signed a 1.2 trillion infrastructure bill which requires “brokers” of “digital assets” to report information for transactions above $10,000 to the IRS.
+Another effort to reign in cryptocurrencies came in November 2021.
+President Biden signed a 1.2 trillion infrastructure bill which requires “brokers” of “digital assets” to report information for transactions above $10,000 to the IRS.
 Conceptually, this is similar to the rules requiring that financial institutions that pay interest or dividends to investors to report these payments on Form 1099 to the agency.

-To comply with this rule, federal law requires brokers to obtain the name, address, and Social Security number of their US customers.
-This sounds simple enough, but in the context of crypto, it’s not.
-To begin with, the law defines a “broker” as “any person who (for consideration) is responsible for regularly providing any service effectuating transfers of digital assets on behalf of another person.”
-This definition is obviously intended to cover centralized crypto exchanges like Coinbase – but many cryptocurrency transactions take place peer-to-peer, in some cases on a DEX.
+To comply with this rule, federal law requires brokers to get the name, address, and Social Security number of their US customers.
+This sounds simple enough, but in the context of crypto, it is not.

 As with most laws, the infrastructure bill left it up to federal agencies – in this case the IRS and Treasury – to come up with regulations as to how these rules would be enforced.
-And on August 25, we got the answer, in the form of proposed reporting rules for the parts of the 2021 law dealing with “digital assets.”

 The rules define who a “broker” is and set out the requirements they must follow to comply with tax reporting rules related to cryptocurrency transactions.
-Brokers must report gross proceeds from sales of digital assets beginning on January 1, 2025.
-Reporting of adjusted basis and character of gain or loss is required for sales beginning January 1, 2026.

 The proposed rules define a broker as: